Fairport Harbor West Breakwater Light

-The Fairport Harbor West Breakwater Light, on Lake Erie, located near the end of the west breakwater at the mouth of the Grand River was built in 1925, replacing the Grand River (Fairport Harbor) Light, which still stands and is now a marine museum.
+The Fairport Harbor West Breakwater Light is a lighthouse on Lake Erie located at the end of a breakwater near the mouth of the Grand River in the U.S. state of Ohio.
+Along with the Fairport Harbor Light, it is one of two lighthouses near Fairport Harbor and was built in 1925 to replace the other located within the village.

 The light is automated and closed to the public.
 However, it is possible to walk out along the breakwater to view the structure and grounds.
-It was added to the National Register of Historic Places in 1992.
+It was added to the National Register of Historic Places on April 10, 1992.

 In 2006, an effort began by a group of community activists to take ownership of the lighthouse with the goal of preserving the facility for future generations.
 The United States Coast Guard will continue to maintain the light and foghorn as a navigational aid.